-Heritage Conservation Grants.
+Heritage Conservation Grants

-South Australia boasts a vibrant heritage that enriches our lives, and creates a sense of community by linking us to our past and its stories.
-Since 2018, the Heritage Grants Program has been funding conservation projects.
+South Australia boasts a vibrant heritage that enriches our lives and creates a sense of community by linking us to our past and its stories.
+The grants program has been funding heritage conservation projects since 2018.
 These initiatives promote ongoing use and compatible new use of heritage buildings, bolster heritage trades, and provide support for State Heritage Places in both rural and urban regions throughout South Australia.